-If you are thinking about a career in medicine, spending time shadowing a doctor is extremely important.
-It can help you decide whether a medical career is right for you, and will enhance your UCAS application to medical school.
-If you have difficulty arranging your own medical work shadowing, this programme enables you to spend a day with a hospital consultant in Oxford.
-This programme runs in 9th week but not in every term - check the Events Calendar on Career Connect.
+If you are thinking about a career in medicine then spending time shadowing a doctor is extremely important, not only to help you decide whether a medical career is right for you, but also to enhance your UCAS application to medical school.

+If you have difficulty arranging your own work shadowing, this programme enables current matriculated students at Oxford University (undergraduate or postgraduate) to spend a day with a hospital consultant in Oxford.
+It currently runs once a year in Trinity Term.